‘Evil’ Jemma Mitchell jailed for life on TV for killing and beheading friend

 Two weeks after the murder, she drove more than 200 miles to the seaside town of Salcombe in Devon where she left devout Christian Ms Chong’s decapitated and badly decomposed body in woods.

-The prosecution claimed 38-year-old Mitchell hatched a plan to murder the vulnerable widow after befriending her through a church group.
+The prosecution claimed 38-year-old Mitchell hatched a plan to murder the vulnerable widow, who was known as Deborah, after befriending her through a church group.

 When Ms Chong backed out of giving her £200,000 to pay for repairs to her rundown £4 million home, Mitchell killed her and forged a will to inherit the bulk of her estate – worth more than £700,000.